We compare what's there to find the best deals for you.

 Full to empty: You will be asked to pay the rental company upfront for a tank of petrol and can return the car empty.
 Two things to note here: returning a car empty is extremely hard to do and you’re likely to be charged at a premium for the fuel whether you use it all or not.

 Pay for what you use: You’ll be expected to return the car with exactly the same amount of fuel it had when you left the rental company.
 Make sure you keep a note of this.

 For more tips on how to avoid getting ripped off on your car hire, check out our post on the topic here.

-Last year, the paper counterpart to your photocard driving licence was condemned to the scrapheap by the DVLA.
+In 2015, the paper counterpart to your photocard driving licence was condemned to the scrapheap by the DVLA.
 In its place, a shiny, new digital code was introduced to share driver information (points, penalties etc) with car hire companies – you’ll need this when you pick up your car.
 You can generate this 21 days before you’re set to pick up your vehicle on the DVLA’s website.
 However, for a belt-and-braces approach, we recommend keeping your paper counterpart and taking it with you too.